Position Among the Stars

-Position Among the Stars (Stand van de Sterren) is a 2010 documentary directed by Leonard Retel Helmrich.
+Position Among the Stars (Stand van de Sterren) is a 2010 documentary film directed by Leonard Retel Helmrich.
 It was released on 17 November 2010 as the opening film of the IDFA (International Documentary Festival Amsterdam).
 The documentary is the continuation of Eye of the Day and Shape of the Moon and follows again the Sjamsuddin family, consisting of three generations, living in the slums of Jakarta, Indonesia.